World Bank eyes $1 billion African resource mapping fund in July

 "Times are tough, so the mining companies are counting their pennies, but there is a lot of interest because it is exactly when commodity prices are low and the companies are reducing their investment budgets that having the information to guide their priorities is valuable," said Paulo de Sa, senior manager at the World Bank's mining unit.

-De Sa met with 10 mining companies on the sidelines of an African mining conference, including Rio Tinto and Ivanhoe Mines, who were interested in the fund.
+De Sa met with 10 mining companies on the sidelines of an African mining conference, including Rio Tinto (RIO.AX) and Ivanhoe Mines (IVN.TO), who were interested in the fund.

 Initially targeting southern and eastern Africa, De Sa said the fund would aim to collate existing data onto a single, digital platform that would be accessible to the public.